List of 2023 United States cannabis reform proposals: Executive action

-On February 28, the Office of Personnel Management published a notice in the Federal Register that it was requesting Office of Management and Budget approval to overhaul of Federal pre-employment forms to reduce the period of scrutiny regarding cannabis use to the past 90 days, a change already posted as proposed rules in the Federal Register in 2022.
+On February 28, the Office of Personnel Management published a notice in the Federal Register that it was requesting Office of Management and Budget approval to overhaul Federal pre-employment forms to reduce the period of scrutiny regarding cannabis use to the past 90 days, a change already posted as proposed rules in the Federal Register in 2022.
 The new form is to be called "Personnel Vetting Questionnaire" and will replace several screening forms including the SF-85 and SF-86.

+The administrative rescheduling review begun in late 2022 by the Biden administration continued in 2023.
+Although the science review was confirmed to be in process circa March, Health and Human Services secretary Xavier Becerra would not commit to having the science review complete by 4/20, 2023.

+Policy discussions

+The National Cannabis Policy Summit at the U.S. Capitol on April 20, 2023 discussed legislative changes to cannabis law then under contemplation.

 State legislation and initiatives

 Kind Idaho was gathering signatures for a medical cannabis legalization initiative at the end of 2022.